nimayazdi93/NiORM/README.md

     public IEntities<Person> People => CreateEntity<Person>();
 }
 ```
-#### 3. Interact with the Database:
+#### 3. Interact with the Database (SQL Injection Safe):

 Use the data service to fetch, insert, update, and delete records.
+All operations are protected against SQL injection!

 ```
 var dataService = new DataService("your-connection-string-here");